 Web Access: By using the Web Access service within Azure Virtual Desktop you can access virtual desktops and remote apps through an HTML5-compatible web browser just as you would with a local PC, from anywhere and on any device.
-You can secure web access by using multifactor authentication in Azure Active Directory.
+You can secure web access by using multifactor authentication in Microsoft Entra ID.

 Gateway: The Remote Connection Gateway service connects remote users to Azure Virtual Desktop apps and desktops from any internet-connected device that can run an Azure Virtual Desktop client.
 The client connects to a gateway, which then orchestrates a connection from a VM back to the same gateway.